pdxmph/imgup/README.markdown

 # Idea

-Make a little Sinatra environment where you can upload images to the Smugmug API and get back snippets for sharing, etc.
+Make a little Sinatra environment where you can upload images to the Cloudflare image servce and get back snippets for sharing, etc.

 ## Personal goals